-Jessica Fox is a two-time Olympic medallist, seven-time world champion and hailed as the greatest individual paddler of all time.
+Jessica Fox is a four-time Olympic medallist, 12-time world champion and hailed as the greatest individual paddler of all time.

 The NSWIS scholarship holder amassed numerous junior world championship titles before announcing herself on the world stage at the London 2012 Olympic Games.
 At just 18-years-old, Jess produced one of the meet’s surprising performances to take silver in the women’s K1 event.
 The result made her the youngest woman to ever medal in canoe slalom at the Olympics.

 In 2013, Jess won her first senior individual world title (women’s C1), before claiming the C1/K1 double in 2014.
 Next came a third C1 world title in 2015, which was then followed by a bronze medal at the Rio 2016 Olympic Games in the women’s K1.